 Penalties under state law vary depending on where the sentence was imposed.
 For example, in California a conviction of drug paraphernalia charges is a misdemeanor resulting in at most one year in a county jail and a maximum fine of $1,000.

 The harsh penalties for possession of drug paraphernalia demand your attention and preparation.
-Whether preparing a solid defense, or negotiating the best plea possible, there is a way to handle your charges that can minimize their impact.
-If you have been charged with this, or another crime, a free case review with a qualified attorney can help determine your best defense options.
+Whether preparing a solid defense, or negotiating the best plea possible, there's a way to handle your charges that can minimize their impact.
+If you have been charged with this, or another crime, it's best to get in touch with an experienced drug crime lawyer who can help determine your best defense options.